PinataMostGrim/grimagents_cli/readme.md

 optional arguments:
   -h, --help            show this help message and exit --edit-config <file>  Open a grimagents configuration file for editing.
 Adds
-                        a search entry if one is not present.
+                        a default search entry if one is not present.
+  --search-count        Output the total number of searches a grimagents
+                        configuration file will attempt --parallel            Perform all searchs in parallel (be careful with this one!)
+  --resume <search index>
+                        Resume grid search from <search index> (counting from zero)
+  --export-intersect <search index>
+                        Export trainer configuration for a GridSearch
+                        intersect
 ```

 #### Example usages